duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_6_handling_db21m.md

 ## How to update a Duckiebattery {#howto-db21m-battery-update status=ready}

-To update the software running on the micro-controller in the Duckiebattery, or just checking the current version of it, follow the following procedure.
+To update the software running on the micro-controller in the Duckiebattery, or just checking the current version of it, follow this procedure.

 - Watch this tutorial video:

 <div figure-id="fig:howto-battery-update-db21m" figure-caption="Duckiebattery software upgrade tutorial.">
     <dtvideo src="vimeo:526718185"/>